mendix/docs/content/appstore/widgets/list-view-swipe.md

 For a demo app project that has been deployed with this widget, see [here](http://listviewswipeout.mxapps.io).

-## 2 Usage
+## 2 Configuration

-Follow these steps to use this widget at a basic level:
+Follow these steps to configure this widget at a basic level:

 1. Place the widget directly underneath the list view.
 2. Provide the name of the list view in **General** > **Target list view** in the widget editor.